2024 Chevrolet Corvette Stingray Review: With The Top Down, Who Needs A Z06?

 Chevy will cover them in a wide range of leathers and suedes, like the Sky Cool Gray Napa leather with black interior leather and white stitching in this as-tested example.
 Whatever interior color is chosen, though, the seats offer heating and cooling for year-round comfort, while the leather- or suede-wrapped steering wheel keep the driver's hands warm for the rare days they take the Corvette out for a drive.

 With the big V8 nestled between the driver and the rear axle for the first Corvette to be sold as a rear mid-engine machine, cargo space needed a re-think.
 Thus, two trunks for most of life's errands.
-The one up front (which is occupied by the electric motors of the E-Ray) can hold a small travel bag or a couple bags of groceries.
+The one up front (into which the electric motors of the E-Ray intrude by a mere 0.1 cu-ft.) can hold a small travel bag or a couple bags of groceries.
 Meanwhile, the big rear trunk can hold a couple of full golf bags, or — as seen here — a 21-inch carry-on bag full of clothes and necessities for a days-long trip, plus room for more bags if needed.
 You're not going on a big IKEA run in the Corvette; that's what the Trax, Blazer and Equinox are for.

 The sports car that leaves nothing on the table